-If you’re going to make the drive to Heenan, be sure and check to make sure that it is open!
-This year’s set dates are the Friday before Labor Day to the last Sunday in October, and only on Fridays Saturdays and Sundays.
+If you’re going to make the drive to Heenan be sure and check to make sure that it is open!
+The lake has a closed season that varies year to year.

 The gates open at sunrise and close at sunset so be off the water if you don’t want to get harassed by the law.

 If you don’t own a kayak and still want a shot at catching a trophy cutt, then Independence Lake is for you.
-Recently purchased by the nature conservancy, new rules and regulations do not allow outside boats on the lake.
+Purchased a decade ago by the nature conservancy, rules and regulations do not allow outside boats on the lake.
 The awesome thing that they’ve done is provide a fleet of kayaks for people to use at no charge.
 Just show up fill out a waiver and hit the water, it is on first come first serve basis so show up early.

 The first time I went it was too windy and they were not letting boats out.
 The second time I was able to get a yak and troll around the lake.
 It did not take long for the wind to pick up something fierce but not before I hooked a feisty little cutt.
 I’ve heard that there are some monsters in the lake and with such little fishing pressure I’m sure it’s true.
 Next time I will troll my Pyramid gear.
 Big plugs and big spoons, hopefully will equal big fish!